Dragon2fly/logger_tt/README.md

 # Changelog
 ## 1.7.4:
+* Fixed:
-* Fixed: TelegramHandler re-group again an already grouped message
+  * TelegramHandler re-grouped an already grouped message.
+Now messages are correctly grouped once.
+  * Handlers from all loggers other than the root were mistakenly added to the root's handlers.
+  This bug prevents the removal of handlers out of the root, thus the log message was doubled if another different handler is used.
+  Now root's handlers are correctly added or removed.
 * Usability:
+  * Multiprocessing:
-  * Pyinstaller: Changed the method of detecting child process, potentially fix all issues related to multiprocessing and pyinstaller
+    * Changed the method of detecting child process, potentially fix all issues related to multiprocessing and pyinstaller
-  * Multiprocessing: logger's server port now automatically picks up a random available port instead of `DEFAULT_TCP_LOGGING_PORT`.
-This means in the case of running many multiprocessing application at the same time, user doesn't need to care about the `port` parameter anymore.
+    * logger's server port now automatically picks up a random available port instead of `DEFAULT_TCP_LOGGING_PORT`.
+This means in the case of running many multiprocessing applications at the same time, user doesn't need to care about the `port` parameter anymore.
-    Each application will pick it own port, their child processes will connect to the correct port, and thus log to the correct log file.
+      Each application will pick it own port, their child processes will connect to the correct port, and thus log to the correct destination.
+    * Added `server_timeout` argument to `setup_logging()`: allow user to control how long should the log listener server wait before exiting following the death of the main thread.
+    * Added `client_only` argument to `setup_logging()`: enable different independent applications to log to the same destination.
+ * TelegramHandler: will split the message into parts and send one by one if the message length is bigger than 3072 characters.
+    This is to avoid reaching the limit 4096 chars per message of Telegram API.
+User should rarely reach this limit.
+ * Format styles: added support for `{` (string.format) and `$` (string.Template) formats.
+   The same style could be used across `fomatter`'s format and log message's format.

 ## 1.7.3:
 * Usability: